go-gitea/gitea/docs/content/usage/packages/cargo.en-us.md

 | Parameter | Description |
 | --------- | ----------- |
 | `token`   | Your [personal access token](development/api-usage.md#authentication) |

+## Git vs Sparse
+Currently, cargo supports two ways for fetching crates in a registry: Git index & sparse index.
+Sparse index is the newest method and offers better performance when updating crates compared to git.
+Since Rust 1.68, sparse is the default method for crates.io.

 ## Publish a package